 When you get to the two-week waiting period after your embryo transfer you board the rollercoaster of emotions.
 Most couples who go through IVF consider this the most difficult part of the journey.
 Be aware that your fear emotion is on high alert but so is your hope.
 You’ve been focused on this part of the journey since it started.

 Understand that patience is key.
 You may be hyper-tuned into any sign of pregnancy but be aware that at this stage the symptoms of early pregnancy are similar to the side effects of your treatment.
 You probably don’t feel like participating in any activities which could get your mind off the wait but please try.
-Some popular coping tools for those at this point of the journey are meditation, keeping a journal, visiting friends or pursuing a new hobby.
+Some for those at this point of the journey are meditation, keeping a journal, visiting friends or pursuing a new hobby.
 Get involved in something else while you wait and soon the waiting will be over.

 We’re Here to Help

 We understand the difficult emotions of IVF.
 When we say we want to partner with you on your journey to growing your family, we mean just that.
-Please reach out to LA IVF today if you’re struggling with any emotions related to your fertility.
+Please to LA IVF today if you’re struggling with any emotions related to your fertility.
 We’re here to help.